dart-lang/language/working/0723-static-extensions/feature-specification.md

 (including their bounds) and whose return type is the on-type of the extension (which may contain references to said type parameters).*

-It is a compile-time error to declare a constructor with no type parameters in an extension whose on-type is not regular-bounded, assuming that the type parameters declared by the extension satisfy their bounds.
+It is a compile-time error to declare a constructor in an extension whose on-type is not regular-bounded, assuming that the type arguments substituted for the type parameters declared by the extension satisfy the bounds on the parameters.

 *There is nothing semantically problematic with such a constructor.
 The semantic generic method to which it corresponds is well-defined